Are your silver pieces of jewelry oxidized and no longer eye-catching?

 Yes, yes, this may sound odd, but boiled eggs can likewise oxidize your silver.
 By boiling them and crushing the eggs into small pieces afterwards it causes a release of sulfur, which will oxidize your silver adornments when you put them alongside the crushed up eggs.
 It is recommended to do this in a special container, like a tupperware or plastic baggie.
 Simply leaving the object you wish to oxidize is enough, however you might need to do so for a considerable length of time – the more it keeps in touch with the eggs, the more oxidized it will get, however it won’t happen in an instant, the oxidation will spread unevenly.

-YURGA has several silver cleaners – dry surface cleaning wipes and a special liquid for cleaning silver.
+At YURGA we have several silver cleaners – dry surface cleaning wipes and a special liquid for cleaning silver.
 You can buy them in our physical locations, or in the online store.